-Established in 1991, the Centre has focused on bringing leading-edge problem solving and research innovation to the Canadian Financial Services Industry (FSI).
-The Centre is interdisciplinary and collaborative in nature.
-Today, more than ever, the pace of technological change is providing industry leaders unique opportunities to innovate and adopt new technologies.
-Through strategic partnerships with industry partners, the Centre is a focal point for the advancement of next-generation banking.
+Established in 1991, the Centre for Management of Technology & Entrepreneurship (CMTE) has focused on bringing leading-edge problem solving and research innovation to the Canadian Financial Services Industry (FSI).
+The Centre is

-The Centre's goal is to provide the industry with quality, value added research-based practical work, related to three overlapping research areas, namely financial modelling, data mining/analytics and machine learning, while at the same time, providing a unique, practical but challenging industry-related experience for our students.
-The CMTE's focused research areas allow for the development of innovative solutions to many FSI related applications, including financial modelling, market risk, operational risk, portfolio optimization, customer analytics, FinTech, productivity enhancement, cyber security and bot applications.
+CMTE's goal is to provide the industry with quality, value added research-based practical work, related to three overlapping research areas, namely financial modelling, data mining/analytics, and machine learning, while at the same time, providing a unique, practical but challenging industry-related experience for our students.
+The Centre's focused research areas allow for the development of innovative solutions to many FSI related applications, including financial modelling, market risk, operational risk, portfolio optimization, customer analytics, FinTech, productivity enhancement, cyber security, and bot applications.

 The University of Toronto is at the forefront of technological innovation and is recognized as a world leader in artificial intelligence/machine learning.
 Through the Centre, industry partners gain access to the University's world-class researchers.
 Furthermore, the Centre's unique research management model ensures successful completion of projects both to the benefit of the students and the partners.
 Not only do students gain invaluable industry related experience, they develop important business skills.
-Accordingly, the Centre's partners often gain significant benefits associated both from the research outcomes, as well as interactions with the students.
+Accordingly, CMTE's partners often gain significant benefits associated both from the research outcomes, as well as interactions with the students.

-Since the Centre's establishment, over 300 projects at all levels of complexity and intellectual challenge (BASc, MEng, MASc and PhD) have been completed.
-Graduates of the program are leading successful careers in finance, management, consulting, entrepreneurship and academia.
+Since the Centre's establishment, over 300 projects at all levels of complexity and intellectual challenge (BASc, MEng, MASc, and PhD) have been completed.
+Graduates of the program are leading successful careers in finance, management, consulting, entrepreneurship, and academia.